Thibault-d/RollBabyRoll-Front/README.md

 ## Description

 Chosing the best stroller for your baby shouldn't require a PhD.
-Roll Baby Roll is the best Stroller comparator, so you can quickly see and compare what matters for you.
+Roll Baby Roll is the best (and only!)
+Stroller comparator, so you can quickly see and compare what matters for you.

 ## Motivation